greymd/tmux-xpanes/README.md

     +-------------------------------+-------------------------------+
 ```

+As you can see, each argument of `xpanes` is going to be re-assigned as a `echo`'s argument.
+You can split the window into multiple panes successfully, great!

+Next, let's close those panes.
-Oh, you are not familiar with key bindings of tmux?
+Don't worry if you are not familiar with key bindings of tmux.
-Don't worry.
 Just type `exit` and "Enter" key to close the panes.

 ```
     +-------------------------------+-------------------------------+